openenergymonitor/learn/view/electricity-monitoring/platformio/index.md

 ![Download PlatfomIO](img/pioopen.png)

-### Open emonTx Firmware
+### Open emonTx3 Firmware

-- Download [emonTx Firmware GitHub repo](https://github.com/openenergymonitor/emontx3) either via git clone or downloading the zip and extracting.
+- Download [emonTx3 Firmware GitHub repo](https://github.com/openenergymonitor/emontx3) either via git clone or downloading the zip and extracting.
 - From the PlatformIO Home screen in Atom IDE choose `Open Project (1)*`
-- Navigate to the standard emonTx Firmware `emontx3/firmware` then chosen `open`
+- Navigate to the standard emonTx Firmware `emontx3/firmware/emonTx34/emonTx34_CM` then chosen `open`
-- You should see the emonTx firmware files in the file-tree on the right-hand-side of the editor
+- You should see the emonTx34_CM firmware files in the file-tree on the right-hand-side of the editor

 ### Compile Firmware